Are we more prepared for ‘the big one’?

 Was I correct?
 Are public safety agencies more prepared for “the big one” now?
-Have we taken the lessons learned from 9/11 and other events in the last 20 years and truly changed our practices?
+Have we taken the lessons learned from 9/11 and other events since and truly changed our practices?
 Particularly in the first 10 years after 9/11, tremendous sums of money were dumped into “stuff,” like radios, triage tags, response kits and personal protective equipment.
 Did we make the same investment in permanently changing our infrastructure and practices?

 Take a moment to review the following 10 lessons learned about MCI response and assess the progress your service has made.
 [At the end of this article, download a list of the questions to ask to gauge your MCI preparedness]